stfc/PSyclone/examples/gocean/eg8/README.md

 The code generation is performed using the `make` command which will call the necessary PSyclone command.
-The standard PSyclone code generation is ignored with the flags `-oalg /dev/null -opsy /dev/null` and for now the psyclone script itself is responsible to generate the code to stdout.
+The standard PSyclone code generation is ignored with the flags `-oalg /dev/null -opsy /dev/null` and for now the psyclone script itself is responsible for generating the code and writing it to stdout.

 The code generation is incomplete, so no options to compile nor run the code have been added to the Makefile.